 If my bank account would allow it, I would go to Batu Batu once a month.
-The beach looks like an ad for Maldives and the little details like children’s annexes with bunk beds in the chalets, reasonably priced babysitting and high quality kids’ meals make it a dream come true for families.
+The beach looks like an ad for Maldives.
+Little details like children’s annexes with bunk beds in the chalets, reasonably priced babysitting and high quality kids’ meals, make it a dream come true for families.
 All the important things are right as well: food is excellent, service friendly and the approach is to be ecological and sustainable.

 Penang could have been included in our first post about short trips from KL as well, since in good traffic you can reach Georgetown in just over 3 hours.
 If you want to stay at the beach in Batu Ferringhi though, it will add at least half an hour to your travel time.

-Penang is the food capital of Malaysia and there are countless options for eating out from the famous hawker fare to fine dining.
-Georgetown seems to be going through a boom of turning old shop houses into boutique hotels and cafés so finding accommodation should be a breeze.
-Cafés and restaurants open up at breathtaking pace in Georgetown but our favourite is China House with lovely dining and a world class cake selection.
-Check out our reviews on Muntri Mews and Lone Pine when looking for accommodation and more on Georgetown here.
+Penang is the food capital of Malaysia and there are countless options for eating out, from the famous hawker fare to fine dining.
+Georgetown seems to be going through a boom of turning old shop houses into boutique hotels and cafés.
+Finding accommodation should be a breeze.
+Cafés and restaurants open up at breathtaking pace in Georgetown.
+Our favourite is China House with lovely dining and a world class cake selection.
+Check out our reviews on Muntri Mews, Lone Pine and Hard Rock Hotel when looking for accommodation.
+More on Georgetown here.

 3. Tanjong Jara, Dungun

 Tanjong Jara sits on a long, wide stretch of golden sand.
-It is part of the YTL group, so the residents’ package is the best deal for those living in Singapore and Malaysia (at the moment starting 799RM++/night/room).
+It is part of the YTL group, so the residents’ package is the best deal for those living in Singapore and Malaysia.
 Expect the usual YTL standards on a wide, windy beach.
-The new East Cost Highway cuts the travel time to under 4 hours, making it pretty possible as a weekend trip from KL.
+The East Cost Highway cuts the travel time to under 4 hours.
+This makes it pretty possible as a weekend trip from KL.

-Legoland doesn’t need much introductions.
-Trip down south may be enjoyable for the juniors only, but maybe add a night or two in Singapore, Batu Batu or the other island resorts off Mersing?
+Legoland doesn’t need much introduction.
+Here is a review of the park and you can read more about the Legoland Resort Hotel here.
+Trip down south may be enjoyable for the juniors only, but maybe add a night or two in Batu Batu or the other island resorts off Mersing?

 Comfortable buses run to Singapore, and the drive is not too bad, either.
-There is so much to do in the island-city that it can hardly be covered in a quick getaway – but it’s so close that why not make it a habit?
+There is so much to do in the island-city, that it can hardly be covered in a quick getaway.
+It’s so close though… so why not make it a habit?
 Read our review of the lovely Shangri-La Singapore and great stuff to do with kids here and here.

 6. Kapas Island

-This tiny island off the East coast is surrounded by a sea just as beautiful as the more famous islands in Malaysia, but the drive to the jetty in Marang takes just about 4,5 hours, followed by a quick boat trip.
+This tiny island off the east coast is just as beautiful as the more famous islands in Malaysia.
+The drive to the jetty in Marang takes just about 4,5 hours, followed by a quick boat trip.
 Accommodation on the island is pretty limited, but we enjoyed our simple beach retreat at Kapas Turtle Valley.
 More photos here.

 7. Perhentian Islands